2028 United States Senate elections: Maryland

 Two-term Democrat Chris Van Hollen was re-elected in 2022 with 65.8% of the vote.
 He has filed paperwork to run for re-election.

 Missouri

 One-term Republican Eric Schmitt was elected in 2022 with 55.4% of the vote.

 Nevada

 Two-term Democrat Catherine Cortez Masto was re-elected in 2022 with 48.8% of the vote.
-She has filed paperwork to run for re-election.
+She has filed paperwork to seek reelection.

 New Hampshire

 Two-term Democrat Maggie Hassan was re-elected in 2022 with 53.5% of the vote.
 She has filed paperwork to run for re-election.